Historical Markers in Iberville Parish, Louisiana

 Iberville Parish Timeline

-This timeline provides a condensed summary of the historical journey of Iberville Parish, Louisiana.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Iberville Parish, Louisiana.

 - 1699 - French explorer Pierre Le Moyne d'Iberville claims the area now known as Iberville Parish for France.